Table of Contents

 The most successful vampire novel of all time, and the one from which nearly all modern vampiric themes in popular culture spring, is Irish writer Bram Stoker’s 1897 novel Dracula.
 Although many believe that Stoker based his character on historical figures such as Vlad the Impaler and Countess Elizabeth Bathory, a survey of Stoker’s notes for Dracula finds that neither character was mentioned.
 It is thought that he used the name “Dracula” because he mistakenly thought it was the Romanian word for “devil.”

 Contrary to popular misconceptions, the first film to feature Count Dracula as a character was neither 1922’s Nosferatu nor 1931’s Dracula featuring Bela Lugosi in the title role.
-Instead, it came with the 1921 Austrian-Hungarian film Drakula halála, often translated as Dracula’s Death, which was released in Vienna and throughout Europe before completely disappearing from posterity.
+Instead, it came with the 1921 Austrian-Hungarian film Drakula halála, often translated as Dracula’s Death, which was released in Vienna and throughout Europe before disappearing.
 It is assumed to be a completely lost film.

 What follows, then, is not a catalog of films about vampires; it is a list of the most prominent films to feature the character of Count Dracula as a vampire.